Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 - So far this season, 41.7% of Iowa's games (5/12) have had more combined points than Saturday's over/under of 43.5.

-- The combined points per game average of the two teams, 63, is 19.5 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 63, is 19.5 points more than Saturday's over/under.

-- This contest's total is nine points above the 34.5 these two squads combine to allow per game this season.
+- The 34.5 combined points per game that these two squads have allowed this season are nine fewer than the 43.5 total in this contest.

-- Wolverines games this season feature an average total of 53 points, a number 9.5 points higher than Saturday's over/under.
+- The Wolverines and their opponents have scored an average of 53 points per game in 2021, 9.5 more than Saturday's total.

-- The 42.9 PPG average total in Hawkeyes games this season is 0.6 points fewer than this game's over/under.
+- The 43.5 over/under in this game is 0.6 points higher than the 42.9 average total in Hawkeyes games this season.

 Michigan Stats and Trends

-- Michigan has 10 wins against the spread in 12 games this year.
+- Michigan has 10 wins against the spread in 12 games this season.

-- The Wolverines have been favored by 10.5 points or more six times this season and are 5-1 ATS in those games.
+- So far this season, the Wolverines have been installed as favorites by a 10.5-point margin or more six times and are 5-1 ATS in those contests.

-- Michigan has gone over the point total in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Michigan's games this year have hit the over on six of 12 set point totals (50%).

-- The Wolverines have nine giveaways this season, while the Hawkeyes have 27 takeaways .
+- This year, the Wolverines have nine turnovers, 18 fewer than the Hawkeyes have takeaways (27).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.